Legendre curves on 3-dimensional $C_{12}$-Manifolds: Introduction

 \section{Introduction}

-In [8], D. Chinea and C. Gonzalez have defined 12 classes of almost contact metric manifolds.
-In dimension 3, these manifolds are reduced to five classes: $\vert C \vert$ class of cosymplectic manifolds, $C_5$ class of $\beta$-Kenmotsu manifolds, $C_6$ class of $\alpha$-Sasakian manifolds, $C_9$-manifolds and $C_{12}$-manifolds.\\ Only the last two classes can never be normal.
+In \cite{CG}, D. Chinea and C. Gonzalez have defined 12 classes of almost contact metric manifolds.
+In dimension 3, these manifolds are reduced to five classes: $\vert C \vert$ class of cosymplectic manifolds, $C_5$ class of $\beta$-Kenmotsu manifolds, $C_6$ class of $\alpha$-Sasakian manifolds, $C_9$-manifolds and $C_{12}$-manifolds.

+Only the last two classes can never be normal.
 For this reason, all work concerning curves on almost contact metric manifolds focuses on the first three classes. for example, Legendre curves on contact manifolds have been studied by C. Baikoussis and D.E.
-Blair in the paper [1].
-M. Belkhelfa et al. [3] have investigated Legendre curves in Riemannian and Lorentzian manifolds.
-Also, Legendre curves have been studied on Kenmotsu manifolds in [11], on $\alpha$-Sasaki minifolds in [9], on quasi-Sasakian manifolds in [12], on Trans-Sasaki manifolds in [10] and others.
+Blair in the paper \cite{BB}.
+M. Belkhelfa et al. \cite{BH} have investigated Legendre curves in Riemannian and Lorentzian manifolds.
+Also, Legendre curves have been studied on Kenmotsu manifolds in \cite{TMZC}, on $\alpha$-Sasaki minifolds in \cite{OT}, on quasi-Sasakian manifolds in \cite{WEL}, on Trans-Sasaki manifolds in \cite{SHM} and others.

-$C_{12}$-manifolds arose in a natural way from the classification of almost contact metric structures by D. Chinea and C. Gonzalez [8] in 1990.
-Recently, these manifolds was studied and most of its properties were deduced in [6], especially [4].
+$C_{12}$-manifolds arose in a natural way from the classification of almost contact metric structures by D. Chinea and C. Gonzalez \cite{CG} in 1990.
+Recently, these manifolds was studied and most of its properties were deduced in \cite{CF}, especially \cite{BBB}.
 As $C_{12}$-manifolds differs from the above almost contact metric manifolds, at least in the normality property, in the present paper, we will show that the results related to Legendre curves in 3-dimentional $C_{12}$-manifolds are fundamentally different from the results in other almost contact metric manifolds.

 The present paper is organized as follows: After the introduction, we recall some required preliminaries on almost contact geometry and Frenet curves in general Riemannian geometry in Section 3.
 In Section 4, we give a very brief review of 3-dimentional $C_{12}$-manifolds with concrete example.
 The next section is focused on the study of Legendre curves on 3-dimentional $C_{12}$-manifolds.
 In the last section, we demonstrate a nice property of biharmonic Legendre curves in 3-dimentional $C_{12}$-manifolds.